mattian-yang/hello-world/README.md

 # hello-world

-This is my first time to Github!
+This is what the tutorial tells me to do, so anyway, I follow the instructions.